-Newspaper Mistakenly Uses Alec Baldwin SNL Image Instead Of Donald Trump [Photo]
+Newspaper Mistakenly Uses Alec Baldwin ‘SNL’ Image Instead Of Donald Trump

 The paper quickly issued an apology to anybody affected by the error, adding that use of the Baldwin photo initially went “unnoticed.”

-Actor Baldwin imitates President Trump on the Saturday Night Live weekly show on the National Broadcasting Company (NBC), one of the most important in the United States.
+Actor Baldwin imitates President Trump on the Saturday Night Live weekly show on the National Broadcasting Company (NBC), one of the most important in the United States.”

 In all fairness, Baldwin has become as closely associated to Trump as anybody else.
-The 58-year-old actor has portrayed Trump since the beginning of season 42, mocking the president for his perceived cluelessness, inexperience, unstable temperament and general lack of knowledge when it comes to politics.
+The 58-year-old actor has portrayed Trump since the beginning of Season 42, mocking the president for his perceived cluelessness, inexperience, unstable temperament and general lack of knowledge when it comes to politics.
 Baldwin as Trump has also been portrayed as a loyal supporter of Russia president Vladimir Putin and second-in-command to chief strategist Steve Bannon.

 Saturday Night Live